Save Design - Getting Started Guide

 }

-✅ The dependent type must be of the same data kind (e.g.,
+✅ Dependent classes must also be of the same data type (e.g., SharedData → SharedData)

 must also match